marcey92/TicketTask/README.md

 	An event can only have a maximum of 50 tickets.
 	A Ticket can only cost between $1 and $100.
 	There are only 25 to 50 events at any given time.
+    Searching can only be done from within the -10 and +10 grid.

-These assumptions have been met in the code but can be changed to allow more events, more tickets and more expensive tickets.
+These assumptions have been met in the code but can be changed to allow a larger grid, more events, more tickets and more expensive tickets.

 --------------------------------------------------------------------------------------------------------------------------------